miyagawa/Dist-Milla/README.md

 - Dist::Zilla requires too many dependencies
 - Dist::Zilla requires me to change my workflow
 - Dist::Zilla makes contributing to my module on git very hard
-- Dist::Zilla has too many plugins to begin with
+- Dist::Zilla is confusing/difficult to use

 Let's see how we can address them by using Milla, one at a time.